jrh345/Horse-0f-Course/README.md

 ### Author J. H.
-This is very much a work in progress.
+This is very much a work in progress. zip files containing the build versions of the game can be found in the 'dist' folder of the github repo.
+The latest version of this program's code can be viewed from the root directory of this repo.
+- main.py heart of the game
+- Player_Class.py , Grid_Class.py, and Settings.py attend to the player and board objects.
+- image_files contains the .png's of the game objects
+- music_files contains a couple ai generated soundtracks.

 ### features to be added
-- score board
-- timer (basic form)
-- victory screen (basic form)
+- victory screen
 - sounds
 - animations
-- Set score limit in app (basic form)
+- point limit (in app)

 Images in the 'image_files' are from free 3rd party website.
 I do not own them.